Research Areas and Research Projects

 We are synthesizing the state of our knowledge on how climate change effects plant populations using COMPADRE, a global database of plant matric models and in collaboration with the working group.
 We are synthesizing the state of our knowledge on how climate change effects plant biodiversity using studies that experimentally manipulate temperature and precipitation.
 Further, we have initiated our own research to fill in gaps in our knowledge for certain plant species and regions of the world.

 - Effects of climate change on plant population dynamics and biodiversity (sApropos)

 - Range limits and demography of Carpobrotus edulis

-- Effects of climate change on plant demography in the Global Change Environmental Facility (GCEF)
+- Effects of climate change on plant demography in the Global Change Experimental Facility (GCEF)

 Forest ecosystems have economic and cultural value, and provide vital ecosystem services.
 The loss of forests in developing countries is a globally recognized environmental crisis.
 There is an urgent need to synthesize the state of our knowledge on patterns of tree species distributions and their threats.

 We contribute to global efforts to understand the macroecological patterns of tree species, and assess the threat to these species.
 We collaborate with the Foundation for Ecological Security (FES) in India to identify important tree species, model their species distribution and assess threats to their populations by collecting demographic data.